AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `FoodTrail` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a restaurant**
+**Use case: UC01 - List restaurants**

 **MSS**

-1. User requests to list restaurants
+1. User requests to list restaurants.
-2. FoodTrail shows a list of restaurants
+2. FoodTrail shows a list of restaurants.
-3. User requests to delete a specific restaurants in the list
-4. FoodTrail deletes the restaurants

     Use case ends.